braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/user_data_collection/user_profile_lifecycle.md

 > This article describes the user profile lifecycle in Braze, and the various ways a user profile can be identified and referenced.
 If you're looking to better understand your customer lifecycle, check out our Braze Learning course on [Mapping User Lifecycles](https://learning.braze.com/mapping-customer-lifecycles) instead.

-All persistent data associated with a user will be stored against a user profile.
+All persistent data associated with a user is stored in their user profile.

-Once a user profile is created, either after a user is recognized by the SDK or created via API, there are a number of identifiers that can be assigned to a profile to identify or reference that user.
+Once a user profile is created, either after a user is recognized by the SDK or created via the API, there are a number of parameters that can be assigned to that profile to identify and reference that user.

-These identifiers include:
+These parameters include:

 * `braze_id`
 * `external_id`